CupOfApplesauce/Mobile-Lovely-Injector/README.md

 1. Inserts Lovely code directly into the apk so that it runs at launch.
 2. Gives Balatro the ability to read mod info from a dedicated "Mods" folder in your mobile device's downloads.
 No need to root your phone to gain access to the com.balatro data folders that are protected under android security!
 3. Writes MLI reports and game dumps in case you run into errors directly to your device's downloads.
+4. Provides a little pop-up once Smods has been patched detailing what has worked (or what hasn't).
 # Disclaimers!
 This is for Android only!
 Sorry Apple users.
 I truly have no idea how to pick apart IOS apps.
 Also, for Pixel users, I tried my methods on a Google Pixel and ecountered an issue with limited storage access.
 Something about Pixel phones handle storage security is different than other Android devices.
 I still haven't found a workaround for this yet so I apologize.

 I have not tested full mod compatability and most new mods reveal issues with my MLI system via crashing the game.
-The mods I have tested and know, as far as I'm aware, work are Pokermon, Multiplayer, and Crpytid (and by extension Amulet).
-I of course will work on more mod compatability as time goes on, but I figured the best way to know what people would want is to put this out here for others.
+The mods I have tested and know, as far as I'm aware, work are Steamodded, Pokermon, Multiplayer, and Crpytid (and by extension Amulet).
+There are some caveats but I will go over those at the end.
+I, of course, will work on more mod compatability as time goes on, but I figured the best way to know what people would want is to put this out here for others.

 These instructions require that you create a new APK from an UNMODDED version of Balatro without any save data transferred over.
 We will be adding all the necessary mods during this process.
 You should be able to do this without removing all the mods from your modded PC experience by opting to not transfer save data during the repack, but if you encounter any issues, I'd recommend starting from the beginning and removing mods from PC.
 I can't guarantee any save data from an existing mobile Balatro repack will survive this process.
 So if you really want to keep your save data, I recommend changing this version's name (which I'll go over at the end).